vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/ru/faq/common-error.md

 - If you want to avoid this warning, you need to add sidebar config for rootLocale path, since all pages will fallback to that.
 - If you want to disable sidebar in current route, set `sidebar: false` in frontmatter.
-- If you want to disable sidebar in current folder, add `currentFolderRoute: false` in sidebar config.
+- If you want to disable sidebar in current folder, add `[currentFolderRoute]: false` in sidebar config.
-- If you want to tell theme that you only want sidebar in routes you set, add `rootLocalePath: false` in sidebar config to tell theme sidebar config is disabled by default.
+- If you want to tell theme that you only want sidebar in routes you set, add `[rootLocalePath]: false` in sidebar config to tell theme sidebar config is disabled by default.

 ## `useXXX() is called without provider`